Belvedere Park, Tunis: History

 The park was created in 1892 on a hill covered with an old olive grove of 110 hectares.

 Designed by Joseph Laforcade, the chief gardener of Paris at the time, this English-style park was planted with shrubs, groves, and lawns.
 It included drivable roads, horse paths, and pedestrian trails, with plants supplied by the Tunis Test Garden established the previous year.
 The plantings were completed in 1897, after which the park was closed to the public for over a decade to allow the vegetation to mature.
-The park also received a midha from the Souk El Attarine and a domed pavilion from a palace in La Manouba to enhance its attractions.
+The park also received a midha from the Souk El Attarine and a domed pavilion (or koubba) from a palace in La Manouba to enhance its attractions.

 In September 1901, a neo-Moorish style pavilion, the Belvedere Casino, was opened at the park's entrance and officially inaugurated in 1910.
 (The term "casino" comes from the Italian for "little house" – gambling has never taken place there.)
 Between 1963 and 1969, a zoo designed by landscape architects from the city of Cologne was added, featuring a pond, play areas, and a cafeteria.